DVOŘÁK AMERICAN HERITAGE ASSOCIATION

 Among the Dvořák Statue Fund Benefit Concerts are two at Madison Avenue Presbyterian Church: February 27, 1994, featuring baritone William Warfield and the Guarneri String Quartet, and April 14, 1996, presenting Czech opera soprano Eva Urbanova and the Kalichstein-Laredo-Robinson Trio.

-September 13, 1997 at 3PM: Official Dvořák Statue Dedication takes place in Stuyvesant Square Park.
+September 13, 1997 at 3 p.m.: Official Dvořák Statue Dedication takes place in Stuyvesant Square Park.
 The day was declared “Dvořák Day” by a proclamation of the City of New York.
 The gala event includes the official statue unveiling with many dignitaries including Donna Hanover, the wife of Mayor Giuliani; Miloš Forman, the film director; Antonín Dvořák, III, the grandson of Antonín Dvořák; and Josef Suk, the violinist and the great-grandson of Antonín Dvořák, among others.
 A free public concert follows at St. George’s Church on Stuyvesant Square, with overflow attendance.

-2001: DAHA becomes an Associate and then a Full Member of the Bohemian Benevolent & Literary Association (BBLA).
+2001: DAHA becomes an Associate and then a Full Member of the Bohemian Benevolent and Literary Association (BBLA).
 Jan Hird Pokorny, as President of BBLA, advocates for the establishment of the Dvořák Room in the Bohemian National Hall at 321 East 73rd Street in New York City.
 Bohemian National Hall was built in 1896-1897 (Architect: William C. Frone) to serve the Czech and Slovak community in New York City as a social, educational, and cultural center.
 The façade was restored and the building designated an architectural landmark in 1994.

-2001 – 2008: The Czech Republic Government assumes ownership of the Bohemian National Hall and completes the restoration of the building in 2008.
+2001 – 2008: The Czech Republic government assumes ownership of the Bohemian National Hall and completes the restoration of the building in 2008.

 2006: Dvořák Room in the Bohemian National Hall established.
 The marble mantelpiece salvaged from the Dvořák House is installed in the Room.
 DAHA is “resurrected” and begins monthly meetings in the Dvořák Room.
 Its goals are reiterated in the mission statement:

-The Dvořák American Heritage Association (DAHA) commemorates, celebrates, and continues to explore composer Antonín Dvořák's extraordinary musical contributions, with a special emphasis on his influential residency in the United States in the years 1892-95.
+DAHA commemorates, celebrates, and continues to explore composer Antonín Dvořák's extraordinary musical contributions, with a special emphasis on his influential residency in the United States in the years 1892-95.
 From its home in the beautifully restored Bohemian National Hall in New York City, DAHA offers concerts, lectures, and educational programs.
 At the heart of these activities is the Dvořák Room, a newly created exhibition and study space with adjacent performance venues, that will inspire present and future generations by preserving the composer's American legacy.

 December 1, 2006: DAHA begins music and lecture programs with a “Musical Tribute to Antonín Dvořák” featuring jazz masters Jimmy Heath and Jeb Patton, and the Orion String Quartet.